benlubas/neorg-se/README.md

 ## Commands

 -   `Neorg search index` - Create the search engine index for the current workspace.
-Must be run each time you launch nvim before you can run a query (WIP like I said)
+This command is auto run in a separate thread when you load the plugin.
+It does not yet automatically update (WIP, and all that)
 -   `Neorg search query fulltext` - "normal" search.
 Searches body text, title, and categories
 -   `Neorg search query categories` - search for all files tagged with one or more categories